poppy-project/pypot/samples/notebooks/readme.md

 The Poppy Creature we developed are usually provided with an embedded board (e.g. a [raspberry pi](http://www.raspberrypi.org)) with all the software tools needed to run [pypot](https://github.com/poppy-project/pypot) already installed - this means a python interpreter, the pypot and poppy pacakges and an [IPython Notebook](http://ipython.org/notebook.html).
 Thus, you do not need to install anything specific to pypot on your personal computer (Of course this is still an option if you prefer to do so, you can refer to this [tutorial](https://github.com/pierre-rouanet/Rasp-Poppy) if you are interested).

 When plugged, the embedded board of the Poppy Creature should automatically starts an IPython Notebook server providing access to all the notebooks tutorials.

-Assuming that you creature is connected to the same network as your computer (see [here](https://github.com/pierre-rouanet/Rasp-Poppy) for details), they can be accessed just by connecting to an url such as: http://poppy-ergo-mini.local:8080/notebooks where poppy-ergo-mini is the hostname of your creature.
+Assuming that you creature is connected to the same network as your computer (see [here](https://github.com/pierre-rouanet/Rasp-Poppy) for details), they can be accessed just by connecting to an url such as: http://poppy-ergo-jr.local:8080/notebooks where *poppy-ergo-jr* is the hostname of your creature.
 This could be replaced by *poppy-humanoid*, *poppy-torso*... depending on the creature you are working with.

 **It's important to note here that the notebook will actually run on the embedded board and not on your local machine!** You will thus not be able to easily access a file on your machine using this approach.
 Similarly, if you need to install an extra python package, you will have to install it directly on the board (e.g. using an [ssh connection](https://github.com/pierre-rouanet/Rasp-Poppy)).

 # Running Notebooks Locally

 If you want to run Notebooks on your local machine, for instance because you are working with the simulator, you will have to start the ipython notebook server yourself.

 To do this, you will need to find your way in the sometimes [confusing](http://captiongenerator.com/30052/Hitler-reacts-to-the-Python-ecosystem) [python packaging system](https://python-packaging-user-guide.readthedocs.org/en/latest/current.html).
 In details, you will need:
 * a [python](https://www.python.org) interpreter (we tested with *2.7*, *3.4* or *pypy-2.5*) see how to install it on your os on [python website](https://www.python.org/downloads/).